If you want to learn how to oil paint, here are some of the oil painting techniques which you will need to learn.

 Scumbling is a dry-brush technique where little or no additional medium is used.
 Scumbling is different to glazing in that you do not want a smooth application of paint over the entire surface.
 You want a broken application of paint which leaves areas exposed.

 This technique can be perfect for creating an atmospheric depth in your paintings.
-For example, have a look at these paintings by Turner, who most likely used a scumbling technique to create such a feel of atmosphere in his paintings:
+For example, have a look at these paintings by J.M.W.
+Turner, who most likely used a scumbling technique to create such a feeling of atmosphere in his paintings:

 Alla prima, or wet on wet, refers to a direct style of painting where the paint is applied without letting earlier layers dry.
 Artists using this technique can finish paintings often in as little as a single session.